fjvallarino/monomer/tasks.md

   - Request text input when text field gets focus (required for mobile)
   - Add testing
     - Delayed until this point to try to settle down interfaces
+  - Look for opportunities to reduce code duplication (CompositeWidget and BaseContainer)
+  - Try to unify path handling on widgetFind and widgetNextFocusable
   - Create Checkbox
   - Create Radio
   - Create Dropdown